satiyap/kaapi/themes/kaapi/content/about.md

 ## About This Blog

 Welcome!
 This is a space for thoughts, ideas, and musings on topics that matter.
-Like a good cup of South Indian filter coffee—strong, bold, and honest.
+Like a good cup of filter coffee—focused, clear, and honest.

 ## What You'll Find Here